 The Aberdare National Park is part of the Aberdare Mountain Range, a region of stunning and diverse landscape where jagged peaks soar up to 3,930m and deep ravines cut through the forested slopes.
 The area is ideal for game-viewing as the rainforest supports a broad range of wildlife.Find Out More

-Ol Pejeta is a 90,000 acre conservancy which is home to an amazing variety of wildlife including Africa's only four remaining northern white rhino.
+Ol Pejeta is a 90,000 acre conservancy which is home to an amazing variety of wildlife including Africa's only three remaining northern white rhino.
 The Sweetwaters Game Reserve began life as a sanctuary for black rhino and has since become home to the Sweetwaters Chimpanzee Sanctuary.Find Out More

 Adjoining Tanzania's Serengeti, the Maasai Mara is Kenya's finest game reserve and home to abundant wildlife.
 The Ol Kinyei, Naboisho and Olare Motorogi Conservancies form a stunning wilderness area adjacent to the Mara Reserve which has been set aside for wildlife by the local Maasai community.Find Out More